Toddler Class, ages 16 months-3 years.

 A child will begin the day being greeted by the teacher as they get out of their vehicle.
 The child then will go downstairs to class to be greeted by classmates and other teachers, as she takes off her shoes and puts on her slippers.
 Then she might wander over to the Geography area, pick a puzzle map that interests her, lay a rug out on the floor, take out the puzzle map and control map with labels of countries' names and outlines, then take out a country puzzle piece, match it to the corresponding spot on the control map, and then another piece, until all the pieces have been carefully placed on the control map.
 Then the child might put the pieces back in the puzzle and put it away, or she might read the label cards and try to match them to all the country pieces.

-After she's put the map and rug away, she might go wash her hands at the washing basin, pick out some snacks and put them on her plate, and take it to the snack table and eat snack with some friends who also got hungry around that time.
+After she's put the map and rug away, she might go wash her hands, get some snack to take to the snack table.
+She might eat her snack while talking and laughing with some friends who were also hungry around that time.

 When she is finished, she might decide to work with those friends on a mathematics project, taking out thousand cubes, and matching them to their numerals, one cube for the 1000 label, two cubes for the 2000 label, etc. until they reach 9000.
 They then might decide to do the same with the hundred squares, ten bars, and unit beads.
 They might all work together to put those items away and do their own work for awhile.